TheDataCrafter-MS/TheDataCrafter-MS/README.md

 ---

-## 🎯 Fun Fact

-Messy data is just a puzzle waiting to be solved.
+## 🎲 Fun fact: I once spent hours debugging SQL only to find the issue was a missing semicolon.
+Still worth it! 😄

 ---